dhurlburtusa/shortcuts/mongodb/mongodb-cheat_sheet.md

 ### ObjectId

 Are 12-byte hex strings.
 They are composed of 4 parts.
 The first part is the date as a timestamp -- the number of seconds since the Unix epoch.
 The second part is a MAC address.
 The third part is a process ID.
-And the last part is a counter (to help ensure the ObjectId is unique when multiple insert occur simultaneously).
+And the last part is a counter (to help ensure the ObjectId is unique when multiple inserts occur simultaneously).

 ```
  Date   |  MAC  |  PID  | Counter